 ii] Explain your configuration used to achieve the desired result to the instructor.
-Display the output of "show ip bgp", and "show ip bgp x.x.x.x" for the networks with configured communities.
+Display the output of "show bgp ipv6 unicast", and "show bgp ipv6 unicast x:x:x::x" for the networks with configured communities.
 Show the output of a trace according to instructions.